-In the Middle School, students are required to take English, math, social studies, science, health, physical education, foreign language (or reading), art, music, and computers.
+In the Middle School, students are required to take English, math, social studies, science, health, physical education, foreign language (or reading), art, and computers.

 High School students must meet the following criteria for graduation.